April 2, 2016

 UAlbany kept a special place in her heart since that trip, and she said “I’m a firm believer in following your instinct, if I had that feeling after visiting for a day in seventh grade I was like maybe I’ll like it here.”

 Buskey has been a DJ for WCDB for about a year and a half, and although the atmosphere of the school clicked with her immediately, her experience with the radio station wasn’t quite the same.

 “When I first heard of the radio station, I definitely didn’t think it was for me,” she said, “I can’t even usually have a conversation let alone like be on air.”
 Buskey cites her peers as the main attraction to WCDB.
 When she met some of the DJs, she felt she had a lot in common with them, and decided it might be worth starting the training process to become a DJ herself.

 “I fell in love with just like being able to express yourself over airways and I’ve been in love ever since.
 I met some really great people here,” Buskey said, “but like my passion, I definitely found it.”

 Surrounded by people who inspire her and enhance her love of DJing, Buskey has spread the love herself.
 A fellow DJ with a news show, Connor Murphy, said about Buskey, “one only needs to look at the WCDB superlative she got.”
 Buskey was awarded “Station Sweetheart.”

-“In my family, my mom has some mental illnesses so it like kind of inspired me from a young age to want to help people like her.”
-Her mom has Dissociative Identity Disorder, or multiple personality disorder.
+“My mom has some mental illnesses so it kind of inspired me from a young age to want to help people like her.”
+Buskey’s mom has Dissociative Identity Disorder, or multiple personality disorder.
 “She’s not always her and it was like that thought always interests me…growing up I was always like ‘I want to learn more about this.’”